luismoralesp/tablecache/README.md

 });
 ```
 ##Notes##
- - Make sure that the image paths are distincts, because they are used as key in the cache manage.
+ - Make sure that the images paths are distincts, because they are used as key in the cache management.
- - Make sure that the image file exist while table is used, else just will show an black box in the cell.
+ - Make sure that the image file exist while table is used, else just will show a black box in the cell.
+ -
+ Thanks and Fork!